-We tested each of the climbing harnesses over a four-month period, taking input from several different testers with decades of climbing experience between them.
-We wore them while sport and trad climbing at the local crags around Las Vegas, Nevada, and also on some climbing trips to other locales.
+We tested each of the climbing harnesses over a four-month period, taking input from several different climbers with decades of experience between them.
+We wore them while sport and trad climbing at the local crags around Las Vegas, Nevada, and Bishop, California, as well as expedition climbing trips to the southern tip of the globe.
 Here's how we specifically tested the various metrics that we used to evaluate the different models.

 Hanging Comfort

 We evaluated hanging comfort through several methods.
-We spent a lot of time hanging in each harness when working a route and belaying someone who was hangdogging their project a lot.
-We also set up a free-hanging test in our living room.
+First of all, we spent a lot of time hanging.
+We hung out in each harness when working a route, belaying someone who was hangdogging their project, and even while putting up first ascents with several extra pounds of gear hanging from the gear loops.
+We even set up a free-hanging test in our living room.
 We clipped ourselves into a secure point in the ceiling and hung out for ten minutes, or longer if we could stand it.

 Standing Comfort and Mobility

-We wore each harness for an entire day out and paid close attention to how comfortable we felt throughout the day.
-We considered whether we could easily walk and climb in the different models, with or without a pack on, if it pinched us anywhere, and whether we felt constrained by it, whether it impeded our movement, or if we barely noticed that it was on.
+We wore each harness for at least one full day and paid close attention to how comfortable we felt throughout the day.
+We considered whether we could easily walk and climb in a certain model, with or without a pack on, whether it pinched us anywhere, whether we felt constrained by it, whether it impeded our movement, or whether we barely noticed that it was on.

 Since a large part of the standing comfort is also dictated by the fit of the harness (rise, leg loop circumference), we did a lot of measuring to see what really constitutes a women's specific fit.
 After measuring as many rises out there as we had friends, we tried to come to a consensus for what fit the majority of women best.
-We also weighed the harnesses ourselves (the manufacturer's stated weight is not always correct).
+We also weighed the harnesses ourselves to see how much a model would weigh you down, whether sitting on your waist or balled up in your pack.

 Discipline-Specific Features